The 'REAL' Last Dance: Look back at Michael Jordan's last years as a player with the Wizards

 2000-2001

-- In his first full season as an NBA executive and partial owner, the Washington Wizards finished the season at 19-63 on the season and finished seventh in the NBA Atlantic Division.
+- In his first full season as an NBA executive and partial owner, the Washington Wizards finished the season at 19-63 and finished seventh in the Atlantic Division.
 The season was determined to be less than expected via projections going into the year for the team.

-- Jordan being around the team did seem to spark attendance, with the Wizards climbing three spots in attendance from 21 to 19.
+- Jordan being around the team did seem to spark attendance, with the Wizards climbing spots in attendance from 21st to 19th.
 This would even skyrocket higher after he started playing during the 2001-2002 season, with the team becoming second in attendance out of 29 teams, according to Basketball-Reference.

 2001-2002